young-woman-sitting-at-home-looking-at-phone-white-t-shirt-blue-jeans

 • New credit (Did you recently open a new credit card?)

-Your three FICO scores will likely be similar, but will ultimately vary slightly since each credit bureau is different.
+Your three FICO scores will likely be similar, but will vary slightly since each credit bureau is different.
 Your score will also change over time based on the changes made to the factors that contribute to your score.

 So, which of these FICO scores is used when getting a mortgage?
 That would be your representative credit score.
 Lenders obtain this by going through the following steps.

-First, they obtain the FICO of each borrower – at least two.
+First, they obtain the FICO of each borrower — at least two.
 If two FICO scores are obtained, they simply use the lower of the two.
 If three are obtained, they use the middle value.
-If there is only one borrower, that’s it – that’s the mortgage credit score they use.
-However, if there are multiple borrowers (a married couple, for instance), lenders will repeat this process for both borrowers and choose the lower of the two outcomes.
-The final score in the end is your representative credit score.
+If there is only one borrower, that’s it — that’s the mortgage credit score they use.

 older-couple-sitting-at-home-happy-coffee-cup

-From there, this score is used to determine a number of factors, such as interest rate and loan eligibility.
 That said, having a solid credit score is supremely important.
 There are several ways you can improve or maintain your credit score, such as simply knowing what your credit score actually is or paying your bills on time.

 Understanding your representative credit score already puts you in a better position by knowing what to expect when applying for a mortgage loan.
 Contact a local home loan expert in your area to learn more.